Disappearance of Charles Horvath-Allan: Subsequent events

 In September 1995, the police found a decomposed body in the logging country around Kelowna.
 Horvath-Allan's family waited for six weeks to be told that the body found was not of their son.
 At that time, the police hadn't contacted Mrs. Allan or any family member about the find of the dead body; the family were informed via friends and relatives who had seen reports in the local press.

-By 2010, the Serious Crime Unit of the RCMP at Kelowna listed Horvath-Allan as deceased.
+In 2010, she rented billboard space with posters appealing for information.
+That year, the Serious Crime Unit of the RCMP at Kelowna listed Horvath-Allan as deceased.
+Since Charles' disappearance, his father, godfathers and grandparents have died and his mother said that her 2015 trip would likely be her last because of her health and the financial burden of flying to Canada.